 Reference: In the IPO snapshot box go to: ‘Issue Now Open’.

-Price band: It is the range of share price for the IPO, always fill the ceiling price or high price while applying.
+Price band: It is the range of share price for the IPO, always fills the ceiling price or high price while applying.

 The priority of allotment is the according to the price, higher the price better is the priority.

-3. Refund: This comes after 10 -12 days of applying for the IPO, if the amount left over after shares has been alloted to you.
+3. Refund: This comes after 10 -12 days of applying for the IPO if the amount left over after shares has been allocated to you.

-4. Listing Date: It is the date where the stock is listed in the stock exchanges for trading, from here on you can sell your shares that has been alloted to you or buy more shares at the market price.
+4. Listing Date: It is the date where the stock is listed in the stock exchanges for trading, from here on you can sell your shares that have been allocated to you or buy more shares at the market price.
 It is generally after 10 days of shares allotment, during the date of listing there is no limit for the trading price at both the ends.